Shwetagupta2710/support_agent_chatbot_for_CDP/README.md

-# Support Agent Chatbot for CDP "How-to" Questions
+# Support Agent Chatbot for CDP How-to Questions

 A chatbot designed to assist users with common "How-to" questions related to a Customer Data Platform (CDP).
 It offers quick, relevant answers and continuously improves by learning from new data.